Agoric/documentation/main/ses.md

 Any programming environment fitting the OCap model satisfies three requirements:
 - Any program can protect its invariants by hiding its own data and capabilities.
-- One can only exercise power over something by having a reference to the object that provides that power, for example, a file system object.
+- Power can only be exercised over something by having a reference to the object that provides that power, for example, a file system object.
 A reference to a powerfulobject is a *capability*.
-- One can only get a capability by being given one.
+- The only way to get a capability is by being given one.
 For example, by receiving one as an argument of a constructor or method.

 JavaScript does not fully qualify as an OCap language due to the pervasive